Transmon-qubit readout using in-situ bifurcation amplification in the mesoscopic regime: Qubit state latching readout

 \section{Qubit state latching readout}

 We measure the single-shot readout fidelity around the bistability zones, for the upper polariton, shown in \cref{fig:bistability}.
 The results of the readout fidelity as function of the frequency and power of the signal are shown in \cref{fig:fidelity}.
 We see that for an amplitude below $B^{\rm up}_{e}$ (region I), the polariton does not bifurcate up for both qubit states.
 For amplitude above $B^{\rm up}_{g}$ (region III), the polariton bifurcates up for both qubit states.
 Therefore, for regions I and III the readout fidelity is close to zero.
 This is not the case of region II, where we observe a very high fidelity.
 Here, at the beginning of the pulse, the input power is ramp up and crosses $B^{\rm up}_{e}$ but not $B^{\rm up}_{g}$.
 The upper polariton thus bifurcates up only if the qubit is in its excited state $\ket{e}$.
 During the pulse, the upper polariton will not bifurcate down as long as the input power does not fall below $B^{\rm down}_{g}$ or $B^{\rm down}_{e}$, even if the qubit relaxed to its ground state $\ket{g}$.
 The high amplitude output state is thus latched as long as input power is maintained above $B^{\rm down}_\eta$ even if the qubit relaxed.
+The readout is thus less sensitive to qubit relaxation error.
+On the other hand, the readout is still sensitive to $\ket{g} \rightarrow \ket{e}$ transition error during measurement, for example due to thermal excitations.